Factoring Inflation into your Retirement Plan

 Strategies to Offset Healthcare Costs: Healthcare costs can be significant at older ages, and costs inflate at higher rates than other spending categories.
 Evaluate long-term care insurance or how to best make use of an HSA.

 Withdrawal Strategies: Withdrawing too much in early retirement years, or having to sell assets to meet withdrawals during down markets are major risks to the longevity of a portfolio.
-We dedicate a portion of investments to near-term spending needs (spending expected to occur within 2-3 years) using relatively conservative, liquid investments.
-Drawing from that portion of the portfolio allows longer-term assets to remain invested for growth, with the time needed to recover from market downturns.
+Dedicate a portion of investments to near-term spending needs using relatively conservative, liquid investments.
+Drawing from that portion of the portfolio allows longer-term assets to remain invested for growth (to keep up with inflation), with the time needed to recover from market downturns.

-Learn more about Integras Partners’ investment strategies.
+Learn more about Integras Partners’ investment strategies, designed to align investments with your withdrawal strategy.

 You might also like…